 Honoring our Ancestors

-Some remember their ancestors through anniversary observances, prayers, and food offerings during special occasions; some have shrines and special altars dedicated in their homes, while others have unique rituals and ceremonies – from simple to elaborate.
+In our fellowship, we pay homage to ancestors through anniversary observances, prayers, and food offerings during special occasions.
+Additionally, shrines and special altars are dedicated in some homes.

-Memorial Day is traditionally observed in the United States around the end of May.
-It is when we travel to the final resting places of deceased family members or friends.
-Gravesites are cleaned, and fresh flowers are placed there.
-Some have picnics, while others may read a favorite book or play a piece of music that the deceased loved.
-While forms and traditions may vary, the intention is the same - it is to remember and honor loved ones and to feel close to them in some unique way.
-We also acknowledge our history when we acknowledge this connection extending through the generations.
+Other traditions might include playing a favorite piece of music that the deceased loved or even reading a passage from a book of poems.
+While such ceremonies may vary, the intention is to remember and honor loved ones and feel close to them.
+When we acknowledge this connection extending through the generations, we also acknowledge our history.
 By coming together in prayer and celebration, we are helping our ancestors grow further in the spirit world.

 Every person has a unique relationship with their loved ones while sharing their existence in the physical world.
 Sometimes, such relationships may be loving and fulfilling.
-For others, their relationships may be more complex – both positive and challenging.
-Some relationships may remain unresolved and tinged with regret, whether by choice or circumstance.
-Holding special services for the departed can provide opportunities to heal and mend for both the living and those that have passed to the world of spirit.
+For others, they may be more complex—both positive and challenging.
+Some relationships may remain unresolved or tinged with regret, whether by choice or circumstance.
+Holding special services for the departed provide opportunities to heal and mend for both the living and those who have passed to the world of spirit.

 Our founder, Meishu-sama, wrote: "It is time we realized that all human beings do not simply exist by themselves, that we are closely linked to and are an extension of our ancestors.
 It means that an infinite number of ancestors are joined together to make one of us – that their countless number of spiritual cords are connected to our single spiritual cord…for this reason, the remnants of the clouds (negative karma* or thoughts, words or deeds) that our ancestors carry trickle down our way constantly as they are being purified."